TiantianWang/ICCV17_SRM/README.md

 If you find this work useful in your research, please consider citing:

      @inproceedings{wangiccv17,
-        Author={Wang, Tiantian and Borji, Ali and Zhang, Lihe and Zhang, Pingping and Lu, Huchuan}, Title={A Stagewise Refinement Model for Detecting Salient Objects in Images}, Booktitle={Proceedings of the IEEE International Conference on Computer Vision}, Year={2017}
+        author={Wang, Tiantian and Borji, Ali and Zhang, Lihe and Zhang, Pingping and Lu, Huchuan}, title={A Stagewise Refinement Model for Detecting Salient Objects in Images}, booktitle = {The IEEE International Conference on Computer Vision (ICCV)}, year = {2017}
      }